PAINSTORM Dundee Epidemiology

 PAINSTORM is a group of research centres from the UK and Belgium.
 Our aim is to understand the disease processes of NeuP

 Neuropathic pain (NeuP) is caused by direct damage to the nerves1.
-Not everyone with a disease or trauma which can cause NeuP goes on to develop NeuP.
+This can be induced by diseases such as diabetes mellitus, physical trauma such as surgery and chemically such as through chemotherapy treatment for cancer.
+However, not everyone with a disease or trauma which can cause NeuP goes on to develop NeuP.
 People who do develop NeuP have a wide range of severities and outcomes.
 Unfortunately, the management of NeuP is inadequate due to poor efficacy and tolerability of current therapies2.
 First-line NeuP medications provide greater than 50% pain relief in less than half of those treated.
 This difference in onset, severity and outcome is due to a complex interaction between genetic and environmental factors3.
 The exact contribution and interaction of these factors is currently unknown but is vital to understand to inform treatment and prevention.

-Dundee will lead a part of PAINSTORM (PAINSTORM Dundee Epidemiology) that aims to test the findings from DOLORisk and seek other previously unidentified associations with NeuP.
+Dundee is leading a part of PAINSTORM (PAINSTORM Dundee Epidemiology) that aims to test the findings from DOLORisk and seek other previously unidentified associations with NeuP.
 The study will address the following research question:

 In people with diabetes, and/or who have received potentially neurotoxic chemotherapy, what clinical, psychological, social/lifestyle, demographic and genetic factors are associated with the presence of NeuP at baseline and onset, worsening or remission of NeuP after follow-up of up to 5 years?